BREAST AUGMENTATION MASTOPEXY

 When can I drive?
 When can I exercise?

-Don't drive for 24 hours after sedation.
+Don't drive for 24 hours after General Aneasthetic.
 You can drive once comfortable, generally after one week.
 Gentle walking is encouraged from the next day.
-Leg exercises can start after two weeks, and upper arm/chest exercises after six weeks.
+Leg exercises and light cardio can start after four weeks, and upper arm/chest exercises after six weeks.

 When can I go back to work?